linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 15 OPTIONS ON MONEY MARKET FUTURES.md

 Options on Treasury Bill Futures Options on three-month Treasury bill futures began trading in April of 1986.
 The IMM currently lists options for the first four contract delivery months, making the furthest expiration date of a traded option one year in the future.
 Expiration dates for traded contracts fall approximately three to four weeks before the underlying futures contract matures.[2]

 Price Quotation Premiums for Treasury bill futures options are quoted in terms of basis points of the IMM index for the underlying futures contract.
-As with the underlying futures contract the minimum price fluctuation is 1 basis point, valued at  $25.
-Thus, a quote of 0.35 represents an options premium of$ 875 (35 basis points x $25 per basis point).
+As with the underlying futures contract the minimum price fluctuation is 1 basis point, valued at  \$25.
+Thus, a quote of 0.35 represents an options premium of\$ 875 (35 basis points x \$25 per basis point).

 Strike Price Intervals Strike price intervals are 25 basis points.
 Thus, listed strike prices might be 95.00 or 95.25, but not 95.05.